Kekkodf/WA-WebSecurity/Labs/XSS/README.md

 </script>
 ```

-3. To become the victim's friend use the code and post-it as above in the About me of Samy:
+3. To become the victim's friend use the code and post it as above in the AboutMe of Samy:

 ```html
 <script id="worm" type="text/javascript">